dmweir/lite-socket/README.md

 # lite-socket

-A library that supports ipv4 tcp/udp sockets on windows and unix.
+A C library that supports ipv4 tcp/udp sockets on windows and unix.

-Provides some basic functions for common operations.
+Provides basic functions for common operations and helpers for returning system error messages.

 ## Usage